Assessment

 I can’t complete my assignment on time, what should I do?
 (Extenuating circumstances)

-Part of Postgraduate study is managing your time and taking responsibility for your own learning.
+Part of postgraduate study is managing your time and taking responsibility for your own learning.
 As with professional life, you are asked to meet deadlines so that everyone on your course has the same opportunity to complete the assignment, without unfairly advantaging or disadvantaging anyone.
 We post all assessment deadlines well in advance on your Moodle course pages so that you can plan.

 Penalties